ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 You might even get <a href="https://www.producthunt.com/tech/insurance-by-jack">'Hunted'</a> or featured on <a href="https://www.designernews.co/stories/73720-site-design-jack--bespoke-business-insurance-for-freelance-creatives">Designer News</a>.
 The really smart people will have built a list of loyal followers to launch to.

-If you've done things right in the build-up, launch day will do the work for you when it comes to driving traffic and generating interest in your product.
+If you've done things right in the build-up, launch day will do the work for you when it comes to driving traffic.

 Jack experienced a surge of traffic during launch week, which in turn brought leads.
-Lots of them.
+Lots of 'em.
 Some of those leads became my first customers.

 But what happens when launch traffic dries up?
 You need to find a way to keep a steady stream of traffic (and leads) coming in.
 How do you do that once the initial buzz has died down?
 That's what I'm trying to figure out.